owenlancaster/Smoothwall_Coding_Test/README.md

 ## Getting Started

-The main script is called smoothwall.pl (run on command line with "perl ./smoothwall.pl")- Main input is a test hardcoded fake apache log file (access.log) that I generated using a Python script (https://github.com/kiritbasu/Fake-Apache-Log-Generator)- Error and debug logs are created- Parse apache log file and collect data and calculate counts of IP addresses- Print apache data and IP addresses to output text files- Also use Chart::Plotly cpan module to graphically visualize the counts of IP addresses with an interactive bar chart (which should open in the browser when the script is run)
+The main script is called smoothwall.pl (run on command line with "perl ./smoothwall.pl")- Main input is a test hardcoded fake apache log file (access.log) that I generated using a Python script (https://github.com/kiritbasu/Fake-Apache-Log-Generator)- Error and debug logs are created-

+The apache log file is parsed and relevant data is collected and counts of IP addresses calculated

+The apache data and IP addresses count are outputted to output text files

+Chart::Plotly cpan module is used to graphically visualize the counts of IP addresses with an interactive bar chart (which should open in the browser when the script is run)

 ### Prerequisites